pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 ## Navigating to pods

-You can go to pod's details page looking for the desired pod in the index table available in the first view by opening each of the resources there, like this:
+On the pod's details page, you can view a pod in the index table available in the first view by opening each of the resources there.

 ![Accessing pod from home](images/runtime-resources-index-pod.png)

-Or, you can use the table listing Pods in each detail page for components with a higher level in the Ownership hierarchy*, e.g:
+You can use the table listing Pods in each detail page for components with a higher level in the Ownership hierarchy.
+Columns can be different on each detail page.

 ![Accessing pod from home](images/runtime-resources-pods.png)

-**Columns could be different on each detail page.*

 ## Knative Service Details page